dafajudin/dafajudin/README.md

 ### Glad to see you here ! &nbsp; ![visitor badge](https://visitor-badge.glitch.me/badge?page_id=dafajudin.visitor-badge)

-I'm a students in informatics 🎓 from Telkom University University 🏛.I love to explore new technologies and leverage them to solve real-life problems ✨.
+I'm a students in informatics 🎓 from Telkom  University 🏛.I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
 I'm  Web Development enthusiast 🕸️.

 ### Joined Github **1** years ago.